JohnCoene/firebase/docs/guide/config.md

 	the function call below, not the one originally created by Google.
 	In brief, use the id that is found in the URL of your project.

-You can either create a configuration file with the `firebase_config` function or by setting environment variables.
+You have to either create a configuration file with the `firebase_config` function or set the following environment variables.

 === "Environment Variables"
+	!!!success "Recommended"
+		This method is recommended over the used of the config file.
+		You are less likely to leak sensitive information this way.

 	Set the following environment variables:

 	- `FIREBASE_API_KEY`